Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/alignment-and-description.md

 standard alignments for player characters.
 The three evil alignments are for monsters and villains.

+### Lawful Good, "Crusader"
-**Lawful Good, "Crusader":** A lawful good character acts as a good person is expected or required to act.
+A lawful good character acts as a good person is expected or required to act.
 She combines a commitment to oppose evil with the discipline to fight relentlessly.
 She tells the truth, keeps her word, helps those in need, and speaks out against